ArnellM/HultenRangeMaps/README.md

 ## Installation

-This package can be installed using the devtools package.
-To insure reproducability, we have created a ‘mini’ repository with all the packages that the functions in HultenRangeMaps require.
+This package can be installed using `devtools`.
+To insure reproducability, we have created a ‘mini’ repository with all the packages that the functions in `HultenRangeMaps` require.
 The repository can be downloaded [here](https://github.com/ArnellM/HultenRangeMaps_miniCRAN_June2025.git).
 First, download the repository to your computer.
 Then, install the